wp-plugins/image-slider-widget/readme.txt

 > * Tons of options
 > * Open image on Lightbox

-= Scalable Layout Engine ( Pro ) =
+= Best Slider Control Panel ( Pro ) =
 The powerful plugin settings panel makes deep customization possible.
 It means that the interface is adaptive, user can add or remove slider navigator, slider arrow navigator and slider thumbnail navigator, or any decoration interface.

 = 360+ Slideshow Effects/Transitions ( Pro ) =
-Easy Image Slider Pro comes with 360+ awesome slideshow effects, and the most scalable slideshow transition build tool enables you build infinite slideshow transitions.
+Easy Image Slider Pro comes with 360+ awesome **slideshow** effects, and the most scalable slideshow transition build tool enables you build infinite slideshow transitions.

 = 390+ Title Effects/Transitions ( Pro ) =
 Tons of options enable you build your own title transition.
 You can start with fade, move, clip, wave, jump, rotate or zoom transitions, and so many more that you can imagine.
 And you can combine 2 or more transitions as well.